Read the latest news from the Centre for Sustainable Materials Research and Technology

-In partnership with OneSteel, the SMaRT Centre developed a process to make green alloys, using end‐of‐life rubber tyres and waste plastic as an alternative to coking coal.
-Over two million passenger vehicle tyres have been diverted from landfill in Australia, and the technology has now been commercialised here and overseas in countries including South Korea, Thailand, the UK and Norway.
+Originally in partnership with OneSteel, the SMaRT Centre developed a process to make green alloys, using end‐of‐life rubber tyres and waste plastic as an alternative to coking coal.
+Now working with industry partner Molycop, many millions of passenger vehicle tyres have been diverted from landfill in Australia, and the technology has now been commercialised here and overseas in countries including South Korea, Thailand, the UK and Norway.
 We have shown that the technology of polymer injection into steel making is successful on a commercial scale and that has huge beneficial outcomes for the manufacturing industry as a whole, while at the same time demonstrating the successful translation of research into industry.

 At the SMaRT Centre, we take a holistic approach to manufacturing.
 Our aim is to take our research which is making real-world impact and to disseminate those ‘green social technologies’ to enhance sustainable economic growth – particularly in regional areas of Australia and developing nations internationally.
 When we define social or green products it’s coming out of the engineering and scientific principles.

 We want to make products using waste that add value to the world and at the same time are safe and sustainable.

 The SMaRT Centre is now carrying out new research into using waste bio-resources like coffee grounds, plastics and rubbers and their application in steel making under its SMaRT@UNSW Green Steel next generation "Polymer Injection Technology" work.